bmc/brizzled/id/77/index.md

                                                          self.request,
                                                          [],
                                                          'archive.html'))
+{% endhighlight %}

 Note that `ArchivePageHandler` passes an empty list for the "recent" posts (since it won't be used) and the archive template.

 Here's what the archive page looks like with our two articles in the archive: